We believe survivors of sexual assault, and those who care about them, deserve the best possible assistance for healing and empowerment.

 When the Calhoun County Sexual Assault & Abuse Coordinating Council determined a strong need for sexual assault services, the Battle Creek Health System helped make it a reality.
 They agreed to become a non-profit fiduciary agent for our program.
 And in October of 1996, we received our first grant funding and began providing services.

-Since then, Sexual Assault Services, with tremendous community support and leadership has become a leading agency in Michigan, working to assist victims, raise awareness and end sexual violence in Calhoun County.
+Since then, Sexual Assault Services, with tremendous community support and leadership has become a leading agency in Michigan, working to assist victims, raise awareness and end sexual violence in Calhoun, Kalamazoo and Van Buren counties.